GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants are limited to U.S.-based nonprofit and nongovernmental architectural, educational, design, and cultural organizations with active 501(c)(3) status at the time of submission.
+Eligible applicants must be U.S.-based nonprofit organizations with 501(c)(3) status at the time of application submission.
+Organizations must have a valid Unique Entity Identifier and active SAM.gov registration.
 Individuals and non-U.S. entities are not eligible.
-Architects represented in exhibitions must be U.S. citizens or permanent residents.
-Applicants must maintain active SAM.gov registration and possess a UEI unless formally exempted.
-Cost sharing is required and organizations must comply with all federal eligibility and anti-discrimination requirements.
+Architects included in the proposal must be U.S. citizens or permanent residents.
+Applicants must demonstrate capacity to manage large-scale international exhibitions and comply with all federal requirements.

 Geographic Eligibility